m-onz/bugbountyhunting2024/bug-bounty-hunting.md

-I'm part of the algorave scene as an audio visual artist and VJ I run an algorithmic music event and make visuals using open source software: puredata.info I'm performing tonight at Corsica Studio's in London at an algorave I also make music the old fashion way and play many instruments including the drums and sax.
+I'm part of the algorave scene as an audio visual artist and VJ I run an algorithmic music event and make visuals using open source software: puredata.info I also make music the old fashion way and play many instruments including the drums and sax.

 # Bug bounty hunting